websecnl/MagicByteSelector/README.md

-# MagickByteSelector
+# MagicByteSelector
-Burp Suite Extension for inserting a magick byte into responder's request
+Burp Suite Extension for inserting a magic byte into responder's request

 # Preview